Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper describes \textit{loghub}, a large collection of log datasets for AI-powered log analytics.
-Loghub contains 17 log datasets where all the logs amount to over 77 GB.
-4 log management or analysis tasks that could be evaluated on loghub are introduced.
-We envision loghub website acting as a general platform for datasets, benchmarking, and feedbacks from both academia and industry on AI-powered log analysis.
-Since the first release of loghub, it has been downloaded 15,000+ times by more than 380 organizations.

-In the future, we plan to collect more labeled log datasets to facilitate the evaluation of more log analysis tasks.
-Additionally, we will release open-source log analysis toolkits (e.g., log-based anomaly detection toolkit) and accompanying benchmarking studies using loghub.
+This paper describes {loghub}, a large collection of log datasets for AI-driven log analytics.
+Loghub contains 19 log datasets where all the logs amount to over 77 GB.
+We present both common usage scenarios and benchmarking results for typical log analysis tasks including log parsing, log compression, and log-based anomaly detection.
+Based on these benchmarking results, we also discuss open challenges and future directions.
+We envision loghub acting as an open benchmarking system for AI-driven log analysis to benefit researchers and practitioners from academia and industry.
+As part of our future work, we plan to collect more large-scale and more abundant log datasets to fill the gap between research and practice.
+Additionally, we aim to build a benchmarking leaderboard based on loghub to assess log analysis models and tasks.